Family Camp Information

 We have 2 bunkhouses divided into 8 bunk rooms that sleep 16 each (with a bathroom attached to each room), with central heating and air.

 We also have traditional open-air, a-frame cabins that our middle and high school campers stay in each summer.
-There is a girl and a guy bathhouse near these cabins.
-We will be offering these for those who have registered late or for those wishing to have a little more privacy.
+There is a girl and a guy bathhouse beside these cabins.
+We will be offering these for those do not wish to sleep in cabin with fewer people.